eventide-project/docs/user-guide/test-fixtures/README.md

 # Overview

 Fixtures are pre-defined, reusable test abstractions.
-The fixtures provided by the Eventide toolkit bring a high level of ease, consistency, and guidance to testing the full extent of parts of a solution, including handlers, projections, writers, entities, and messages.
+The fixtures provided by the Eventide toolkit bring a high level of ease, consistency, and guidance to testing the full extent of the parts of a solution, including handlers, projections, writers, entities, and messages.

 ## Included Fixtures